-15 NQF credits at level 9 Convener: Mr N Ventura
+15 NQF credits at HEQSF level 9; tutorials, practicals, and project as required.

+Convener: Mr N Ventura

-Prerequisites: EEE3084W or EEE3083F and EEE3085S or equivalent.
+Course entry requirements: EEE3084W or EEE3083F and EEE3085S or equivalent.

-Course outline: The course aims to develop an understanding of the fundamental techniques, algorithms and protocols underlying the recent advances in the field of broadband networking.
+The course aims to develop an understanding of the fundamental techniques, algorithms and protocols underlying the recent advances in the field of broadband networking.
 It provides an introduction to broadband networking, covering principles and fundaments of the high performance technologies that enable the delivery of voice, video and data services, and providing a foundation for understanding the broadband communications infrastructure and the framework needed for broadband network solutions.
 These aspects include traffic control, policing and shaping, QoS provisioning, routing, flow control, scheduling and signalling.
 Beside learning the architectural frameworks, students will be exposed to various analytical methods and simulation tools used in the design and engineering of next-generation networks.
 Design and analysis of computer networks, modelling and performance evaluation, and queuing theory applied to computer networks.
 Traffic flow management and error control.
 Routing algorithms and protocols.
 Switch and router architectures.
 Extensions of internet technologies in various application domains, i.e., the future internet, internet of things; and machine type communications.